 Skills qualifications in English, Maths and IT

-The advanced programme in Contact Centre Operations is designed for those who have previous experience of working in a contact centre and have progressed, or are looking to progress, into a supervisory or management role.
+The Level 3 apprenticeship in Contact Centre Operations is designed for those who have previous experience of working in a contact centre and have progressed, or are looking to progress, into a supervisory or management role.
 The qualification develops the capabilities of the learner in areas such as managing customer care, managing incidents, co-ordinating remote support or call-outs, compliance with health and safety procedures and performance management.

 Contact Centre Operations covers all areas of operation from call handling, IT support, helpdesk and training.
 The qualification is relevant to those working in areas like sales, information retrieval or account management, or for public service advisors, e.g. for the NHS or Local Government.
 Learners will typically be employed to work the phones and computer systems, listen and communicate and work with a team in a fast-paced environment.